SanketChidrawar/UART_LOOP_BACK/README.md

 # UART_LOOP_BACK

-UART Loopback Test Code for STM32
+UART Loopback Test for STM32
-This project verifies the UART loopback functionality by checking if the transmit (Tx) and receive (Rx) paths are correctly established.
+This project demonstrates a simple method to verify the UART loopback functionality on an STM32 microcontroller.
+It checks whether the transmit (Tx) and receive (Rx) connections are properly established by sending and receiving a test byte.

-Purpose
+Objective
-The code ensures that data transmitted through the Tx pin can be correctly received by the Rx pin in a loopback configuration.
-It helps validate the UART hardware and connections within the system.
+To validate the UART communication path by transmitting a byte through the Tx pin and checking if the same byte is received on the Rx pin in a loopback configuration.

-Pin Details
+Pin Configuration
-Tx Pin: PA2
+Tx (Transmit): PA2
-Rx Pin: PA3
+Rx (Receive): PA3
-How to Use
-Connect the Pins:
+Setup Instructions
+Hardware Connection:

-Short the Tx (PA2) pin and Rx (PA3) pin.
+Connect Tx (PA2) to Rx (PA3) directly by using a jumper wire or shortening the pins.
-Load the Code:
+Running the Test:

 Open the project in STM32CubeIDE.
-Run the project in Debug Mode.
+Compile and run the code in Debug Mode.
-Resume Execution:
+Execution:

-After entering debug mode, click Resume to start the code execution.
+In debug mode, click Resume to continue program execution.
-Check Data:
-Use the Live Expressions view in STM32CubeIDE to monitor the variable rx_data.
-The code sends one byte, "H", through the Tx pin.
+The code will transmit a single byte ("H") through the Tx pin.

+Verification:
+Open the Live Expressions window in STM32CubeIDE.
+Monitor the variable rx_data.
-If the loopback is successful, the same byte ("H") should be received and stored in rx_data.
+If the test is successful, you should see the byte "H" received and stored in rx_data.

 Expected Outcome
-If "H" is observed in rx_data, the UART loopback is functioning correctly, indicating the connection between Tx and Rx is established.
+If the character "H" appears in rx_data, the UART loopback is confirmed to be working correctly, indicating a successful connection between the Tx and Rx pins.
 Notes
-Ensure no external devices are connected to the Tx and Rx pins during the loopback test.
+Make sure no external devices are connected to the Tx and Rx pins during this test.
-Use jumper wires to create the physical connection between the pins if needed.
+Use this loopback test only for debugging and validation purposes.